terraform-google-modules/terraform-google-dataflow/modules/dataflow_bucket/README.md

 ## Tests

 The integration test [here](../test/integration/simple_example/controls/gcloud.rb) checks if the lifecycle rule is not enabled.
-Passing this test also implicitly checks whether or not the bucket was successfully created.
+This test also implicitly checks whether or not the bucket was successfully created.